 I’ve been a mechanic for over twenty-five years, and plugging in the scanner to find it won’t power up is a very common fault.
 The OBD port, socket, or DLC (Data Link Connector) provides power to your scan tool.

-When your tool has no power, it usually means the vehicle’s OBD socket is missing its power supply.
+When your tool has no power, it usually means the vehicle’s OBD port is not receiving power.
 When the check engine light is missing, too, you can bet you found the reason your scan tool won’t power up.

 The most common cause of the lack of power at the socket is, as you know, a blown fuse, and I’ll bet it will be the same for you.
 If that is the case, your tool will be juiced up five minutes from now, and you’ll be back in business.